Partner, São Paulo, New York

-Gabriel has worked at Linklaters since 2007 and focuses his practice on M&A and private equity, especially in Latin America.
+Gabriel has worked at Linklaters since he was a trainee in 2007 and focuses his practice on M&A and private equity, especially in Latin America.
 He has extensive experience advising a global client base of leading corporations and financial sponsors on complex, cross-border transactions, including mergers, acquisitions, leveraged buyouts, equity and asset sales, private equity and joint ventures.

 He also advises clients on banking and capital markets transactions, including trade finance transactions and local and international offerings of equity and debt securities, acting both for financial institutions and corporate issuers.

-Gabriel has worked extensively in Latin America and the U.S. Highlights include advising:
+Gabriel has worked extensively in Latin America, the U.S and Europe.
+Highlights include advising

-- the Brazilian protein company Marfrig on the US$2.4bn sale of its U.S. and Asia chicken business Keystone to Tyson Foods and on the US$969m acquisition of a 51% interest in the U.S. beef processor National Beef
+- Marfrig on the US$2.4bn sale of its U.S. and Asia chicken business Keystone to Tyson Foods and on the US$969m acquisition of a 51% interest in the U.S. beef processor National Beef

 - Petrobras on the US$562m sale of its U.S. refinery Pasadena to Chevron, on the US$1.1bn joint venture with Murphy Oil to exploit oil producing assets in the U.S., and on the US$1.53bn sale of its 50% interest in a Nigerian oil business